 Syrian state media confirmed earlier Arab media reports that Israel struck a Damascus military airport overnight on Tuesday.

-- How Israel misread Lebanon, failed Ron Arad and helped Hezbollah rise to power
+- How Israel Failed Ron Arad and Helped Hezbollah Rise to Power

 Later on Wednesday, Israeli Defense Minister Avigdor Lieberman said Israel is attempting to prevent Hezbollah from smuggling weapons of mass destruction.